Saturday, May 16, 2015

 2014~ Wednesday, August 13, Day Trip tp Cathedral Cavern Grant, Alabama

-As we were leaving Wal-mart I stopped at Auntie Anne’s Pretzels where I ordered a cup of mouth-watering cinnamon sugar bites with frosting dip.
-I ate them in the van and had cinnamon sugar everywhere.
+As we were leaving Walmart, I stopped at Auntie Anne's Pretzels and ordered a cup of mouth-watering cinnamon sugar bites with a frosting dip.
+I ate them in the van and ended up with cinnamon sugar everywhere.
 Yum, Yum!!!!!

-We took our groceries home and hubby changed into his walking shoes.
-We stopped at the post office and then to get our pool water checked.
+We took our groceries home, and Hubby changed into his walking shoes.
+We stopped at the post office and then went to get our pool water checked.

-We stopped near the Brown’s Ferry turn off to take a picture of the red oak tree stump that was saved after April 28, 2014, EF3 Tornado that hit at the Holt’s home.
-Sitting in the Holt’s front yard was the red oak stump and it was topped with a wood carving of her Irish setter, Charley.
+We stopped near the Brown's Ferry turnoff to take a picture of the red oak tree stump saved after the April 28, 2014, EF3 Tornado that hit the Holt's home.
+Sitting in the Holt's front yard was the red oak stump, topped with a wood carving of her Irish setter, Charley.

-The real Charley was standing in the driveway, he gave us a friendly bark as if to say, HELLO.
+The honest Charley was standing in the driveway.
+He gave us a friendly bark as if to say, HELLO.

 Charley